 - 1/2 cup (90g) white chocolate chips

-- 1/2 cup (100g) Sno-Caps (or any kind of chocolate chips)
+- 1/2 cup (100g) Sno-Caps (or any kind of baking chips)

-- Once chilled, the dough will be slightly crumbly, but will come together if you work the dough with your hands as you roll into individual balls.
-Roll balls of dough, about 1 Tablespoon of dough each, into balls.
-Bake for 8-9 minutes, until barely golden brown around the edges.
-They will look extremely soft when you remove them from the oven.
-Allow to cool for 5 minutes on the cookie sheet.
+- Bake for 11–12 minutes, until barely golden brown around the edges.
+The cookies will look extremely soft when you remove them from the oven.
+Cool for 5 minutes on the baking sheet.
 If the cookies are too puffy, try gently pressing down on them with the back of a spoon.
 They will slightly deflate as you let them cool.
-Transfer to cooling rack to cool completely.
+If desired, while the cookies are still warm, press a few extra chocolate chips and/or Sno-Caps into the tops.
+This is just for looks.

-- Cookies stay fresh covered at room temperature for up to 1 week.
+- Transfer cookies to a cooling rack to cool completely.
+Cookies stay fresh covered at room temperature for up to 1 week.

 Keywords: triple chocolate chip cookies